 - Dan Challender, Co-Chair IUCN SSC Pangolin Specialist Group and Programme Officer, Sustainable Use and Trade, Global Species Programme, IUCN

-Pangolins - what are they, where are they?
+Dan Challender: Pangolins - what are they?
+Where are they?
+(3.82 MB)

 Dan Challender is a Conservation Scientist interested in conversation governance and wildlife trade and in particular, the conservation of pangolins.
 He holds a BA (Hons) in Business, an MSc in Conservation Biology, and a PhD in Biodiversity Management, which he completed at the Durrell Institute of Conservation and Ecology (DICE) at the University of Kent, UK.
 Dan reformed and Co-Chairs the IUCN SSC Pangolin Specialist Group, and currently works as Programme Officer, Sustainable Use and Trade in the IUCN Global Species Programme, based in Cambridge, UK.